Nikita-Babich/curated-recommendations/README.md

 # Intro
-This file contains recommendations from Nikita Babich (aka Kongo Landwalker).
+This file contains with no order recommendations from Nikita Babich (aka Kongo Landwalker).

 ## Books
 1. Gödel, Escher, Bach